 - Basic editing – All images include this level of editing.
 This includes color correction, cropping & image resizing and removal of any facial shine from lights.

 - Custom Retouching – Most of our head shot options include this (except where noted).
 Custom retouching includes the basic editing, but also includes removing blemishes etc, minimizing lines & wrinkles, lightening dark area under eyes, whitening teeth, eye enhancements, subtle skin smoothing and stray hair removal.
 Our overall goal of retouching is to tastefully polish up your image and make you look your best, without making you look fake or misrepresenting you.
+For more info on retouching and to see examples, visit our head shot retouching page here.

 Keywords: headshots raleigh, raleigh headshots, headshots cary, headshots durham, professional headshots raleigh, headshot photographer raleigh, headshots raleigh nc, headshots durham nc, raleigh headshot photographer, professional headshots raleigh,